 5. UP AQUA Sand for Aquatic Plants

-There is almost no dust released when the substrate placed in the tank.
-So there is no clouding of the water when the tank is filled with water.
+There is almost no dust released when the substrate is placed in the tank, so there is no clouding of the water when the tank is filled.
 It is impressive how clear the water is when setting up with this substrate.

-The substrate provides many nutrients to the plants.
-This substrate is a stand alone.
-You do not need any extra components or another substrate to support the mini ecosystem inside the tank.
-This substrate provides enough nutrients for the plants to grow and develop healthily.
+The substrate provides many nutrients to the plants, and it’s a stand alone—you do not need any extra components or another substrate to support the mini-ecosystem inside the tank.
+This substrate on its own provides enough nutrients for the plants to grow and develop healthily.

-The texture of the substrate is round, light and porous.
-Thanks to the porous form, it is easy to plant the roots of the plants into the substrate.
+The texture of this substrate is round, light, and porous.
+Thanks to the porous form, it is easy for this substrate to support the roots of the plants.
 This product also encourages strong root development, making the plants grow more stable.

-The substrate has an incredibly long longevity.
+The substrate has incredible longevity.
 It will last as long as your aquarium.

 This is a great product.
-There is almost no complaint reported by the customers.
-If there is anything, just a very minor complaint about sometimes the bag ripped before arriving at the door.
-But that has rarely happened.
-So no need to worry much about this issue.
+There are almost no complaints reported by customers.
+The only small issue is one very minor complaint about the bag sometimes being ripped before arriving at the door.
+But that has rarely happened, so it’s not something to worry much about.

 - Light and porous